JonasLeonhard/Twitter-Wordcloud/README.md

 # Twitter-Wordcloud
-A Twitter API Datavisualization.
-Shows a Wordcloud of the latest Tweets of a given search Term.
-Using the twitter Developer API.
+Twitter API datavisualization.
+Shows a wordcloud of the latest tweets of a given search term.
+Using the twitter developer API.
 Written in Processing.

 ![Startscreen](../master/j_TwitterAPI/data/Screen01.png)
-Search Twitter
+Search Twitter.
 ![Cloud](../master/j_TwitterAPI/data/Screen02.png)
-Tweets Displayed as Word Cloud.
-The Size of a Word depends on its TF_IDF Score.
-Click on Text to show the related Tweed.
+Tweets displayed as word cloud.
+The size of a word depends on its TF_IDF score.
+Click on text to show the related tweed.